itaipelles/alphashapy/README.md

 H. Edelsbrunner, D. Kirkpatrick and R. Seidel, "On the shape of a set of points in the plane," in IEEE Transactions on Information Theory, vol. 29, no. 4, pp. 551-559, July 1983, doi: 10.1109/TIT.1983.1056714.

+And the implementation relies on Qhull's implementation of Voronoi diagrams, wrapped nicely for Python by Scipy [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html).

 In the future I will try to add alpha shapes for negative alphas as well, today there is no python package that does that.

 For alpha shapes with positive alphas, please use [alphashape](https://github.com/bellockk/alphashape) or [alpha_shapes](https://github.com/panosz/alpha_shapes), both are great but do not currently (August 2024) support alpha hulls nor negative alphas.